Welcome to today's edition of the Rush 24-7 podcast.

 It was a Friday morning.

-Uh we've ruined sports because of sports media.
+We've ruined sports because of sports media.

 Let me see if I can paraphrase this.

-I don't have his column at my fingertips, and I'm not sure that I can find it in the post archive, but I'll try, because I'd really rather be able to read it to you.
+I don't have his column at my fingertips, and I'm not sure that I can find it in the post archive, but I'll try because I'd really rather be able to read it to you.

-So, Phil, forgive me here if I don't quite get this.
+So Phil, forgive me here if I don't quite get this.

-But I give you an example.
+But I'll give you an example.

 It's to describe how we as sports consumers are taken on this roller coaster ride.